mendix/docs/content/howto/mobile/testing-the-implementation.md

 ## 1 Introduction

-Once you finish implementing the steps described in [How to Implement Push Notifications](implementation-guide), you need to test whether everything works correctly.
-As a prerequisite, you will need to build new versions of your mobile application.
-To build an app which supports push notifications, follow these instructions:
+Once you finish implementing the steps described in [How to Implement Push Notifications](implementation-guide), you need to test whether your push notifications work correctly.
+To begin testing your push notifications, you will need to build new versions of your mobile application:

 1. Navigate the [Mendix Portal](https://sprintr.home.mendix.com/index.html), then click on your app.
 2. Click **Deploy** > **Mobile App**.